The Mystical Guatemalan Robes: The Pilot and the Priest by Michael David Polansky

 How do you react to seeing a new review for your book?

-Today, we’re talking with Nathan Gregory about his book,
+Today, we’re talking with Cheryl Leutjen about her book, MADNESS ON THE BRINK OF ECO-APOCALYPSE

 Why do you write?